This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 During a reverse sneeze, a dog suddenly stands still, extends his head and neck, rapidly pulls air into his nose, makes a snorting sound, and appears to be trying to inhale while sneezing.
-This contrasts to a regular sneeze, where a dog rapidly pushes air out through his nose.
+This contrasts with a regular sneeze, where a dog rapidly pushes air out through his nose.

 Reverse sneezing in dogs happens in sudden, spasm-like episodes, so it can be alarming for a dog owner.
-But it’s not harmful for your dog, and there aren’t any lasting effects.
+But it’s not harmful to your dog, and there aren’t any lasting effects.
 Episodes can last anywhere from several seconds to about a minute, but dogs are entirely normal before and after a reverse sneezing episode.
 It’s common for dogs with this condition to have fairly frequent fits during their lifetime.

 Reverse sneezing differs from an asthma attack, which appears as labored breathing, wheezing, shortness of breath, and heavy, open-mouthed breathing.
 It’s also different from a tracheal collapse (often seen in toy breeds), which is characterized by a persistent, dry, harsh cough that sounds like a loud honking.
 Both of these conditions can be serious (although tracheal collapse is only serious in severe cases), while reverse sneezing is not dangerous for your pup.

 Why do dogs reverse sneeze?
 The exact cause of a reverse sneeze is unknown, but studies suggest that any irritation to the nose, sinus passages, or back of the throat can trigger an episode.
 Common irritants can include dust, pollens, grasses, nasal mites, secretions, smoke, or even odors.
 Reverse sneezing is likely a way for a dog’s body to attempt to remove these irritants, allergens, or foreign particles from his upper airways.